Design, fabrication and characterization of kinetic-inductive force sensors for scanning probe applications: Results and Discussion

 \subsection{Electromechanical coupling}

-Electromechanical coupling allows us to detect force on the tip by measuring the bending of the cantilever.
-To this end we need a phase-sensitive detector of the cantilever's harmonic motion.
-Such a measurement is achieved by simultaneously applying two microwave tones at $\omega_c \pm \omega_m$.
-Sidebands generated by the mechanical motion interfere with each other at the cavity's resonant frequency $\omega_c$, either constructively or destructively, depending on the phase of the mechanical motion, as illustrated in Fig.~\ref{fig:electromechanical_coupling}(a).
-Figure~\ref{fig:electromechanical_coupling}(b) shows this phase-sensitive detection of the signal as a function of the applied mechanical phase $\phi_m$ relative to the microwave drive tones.
-We note that this measurement was made in a dilution refrigerator on a sample with $\omega_m / 2 \pi$ = \SI{5.828}{\mega\hertz}.
+Electromechanical coupling allows us to detect forces on the tip by measuring the bending of the cantilever.
+Measurements of the harmonic motion of a nanomechanical resonator coupled to a microwave electrical mode using multiple microwave tones have demonstrated very high force sensitivities~\cite{Hertzberg2010bae}.
+We use a multifrequency drive and read-out scheme, facilitated by device being in the sideband-resolved regime~\cite{Roos2023kimec}.
+Figure~\ref{fig:electromechanical_coupling}(a) illustrates the working principle, where two microwave tones are applied at $\omega_{c} \pm \omega_{m}$, while simultaneously actuating the cantilever through a coherent drive.
+Sidebands generated by the mechanical motion interfere with each other at the cavity's resonant frequency $\omega_{c}$, either constructively or destructively, depending on the phase of the mechanical motion $\phi_{m}$, which is a controllable parameter.
+Figure~\ref{fig:electromechanical_coupling}(b) shows this phase-sensitive detection of the signal as a function of the mechanical phase $\phi_m$ relative to the microwave drive tones.
+This measurement was made in a dilution refrigerator on a sample with $\omega_{m} / 2 \pi$ = \SI{5.828}{\mega\hertz}.